01mf02/jaq/README.md

 # Features

+Here is an overview that summarises:

+* [x] features already implemented, and
-Here is an overview of the features already implemented and not yet implemented.
+* [ ] features not yet implemented.

 [Contributions to extend jaq are highly welcome.](#contributing)